DOI-ONRR/doi-extractives-data/_how-it-works/aml-fees.md

 ### Interest on the fund

 In 1990, Congress authorized the federal government to invest the unappropriated balance in U.S. Treasury Securities.
 Since then, the unappropriated balance has earned $1.5 billion in interest.
-Since 1996, almost all of the interest on the AML fund has gone toward paying a portion of the cost for health care plans for the United Mine Workers of America.[^19]
+Since 1996, almost all of the interest on the AML fund has gone toward paying a portion of the cost for some health care plans for the United Mine Workers of America.[^19]

 ### Grants to states and tribes